openequella/openequella.github.io/guides/HierarchyConfigurationGuide.md

 The Display Details page elements are:

 #### Topic name
-The topic name is the editable display name shown as the topic link in the EQUELLA navigation menu and Browse portlet (e.g. Browse resources by format...).
+The topic name is the editable display name shown as the topic link in the openEQUELLA navigation menu and Browse portlet (e.g. Browse resources by format...).

 #### Short description
 The short description is a brief description of the topic or subtopic, and allows HTML tags.
 It displays under the topic name in the Browse portlet, and under the subtopic name once the topic link has been selected.